 Craftsy is a great option for pattern designers because it’s free!
 Yes, Free!
 Pattern designers can sell their patterns digitally with zero costs involved.
 I think this is so generous of Craftsy and just another reason why I really love them.

 Craftsy is a great place to start for a lot of pattern designers.
 They take care of the automatic downloads for you.
 The only negatives are that you are competing with hundreds of other products and you again have no control over your store.
 Craftsy could change their structure or eliminate this option all together at any point.
-I list on craftsy but also on my own store site.
+If you relied solely on your Craftsy store that could be really bad news!
+I list on Craftsy but also on my own store site.

 Keeping your profile consistent across all social media is so important.
 You start to develop brand recognition a lot faster when your name and profile photo is the same across your platforms.

 Searching social media for your business name is a good place to start when coming up with a name.
 Grab the user names on the popular platforms now whether you plan to use them or not.
 You never know if in the future you really do want a Facebook page or Twitter account.